cjgunase/exactSearch/src/readme.md

+This repository contains only the intermediat perl scripts and algoritm implemented in C++.
 The C++ src files should be compiled to create the binary executable file.
 The perl scripts handels the intermediate processing and downloading sequences..ect